NotoriousCottonball/github-pull-request-basics-v-000/CONTRIBUTING.md

 ever seen.

 We need help from the community of Learners to maintain and improve the educational content.

-Everything from fixing typos, to correcting out-dated information, to improving exposition, to adding better examples, to fixing tests—all contributions to making the curriculum more effective are welcome.
+We welcome all contributions that help make the curriculum more effective: everything from fixing typos, to correcting out-dated information, to improving exposition, to adding better examples, to fixing tests.